Thomas, Count of Flanders: Count of Flanders

 At the urging of Louis IX of France, Thomas married Joanna, Countess of Flanders and Hainaut, widow of Ferdinand, Count of Flanders and daughter of the Latin Emperor Baldwin I, in 1237.

 His loyalties as Count of Flanders were divided between the kings of France and England.
-In 1239, Thomas traveled to England to pay homage to Henry III, King of England.
+In 1239, Thomas travelled to England to pay homage to Henry III, King of England.
 While there, his niece, Eleanor of Provence, gave birth to Edward.
 After recognizing Henry as his suzerain, Thomas received an annual stipend of 500 marks.
 He returned to visit the family around Easter of 1240 and was given a gift which Henry III of England extracted from the lands of Simon de Montfort.

 The count and countess were very generous toward local churches, and Thomas often followed his wife's lead on such matters.
 Thomas also understood the needs of the emerging merchant class, and worked to provide better rights for them.
 This included granting new charters and restructuring the governance in key cities such as Damme and Bruges.

 In July 1243, Thomas and his brother Amadeus were ordered by Enzo of Sardinia to join in a siege of Vercelli, which had recently switched allegiances from the Empire to the Pope.
 Not only was the attack on the city unsuccessful, but the brothers were excommunicated for it.
 When the brothers wrote to the new Pope Innocent IV to appeal, he granted their request, and further indicated that Thomas would be protected from excommunication without papal authorization.

 Thomas and Joanna had no issue and she died in 1244.